thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 ## **Action Plan**

 * [ ]  Experiments in rules API.
-* [ ]  Define all http APIs in Protobuf.
+* [ ]  Define all HTTP APIs in Protobuf.
-* [ ]  Generate documents, client code, and server stubs from OpenAPI specification.
+* [ ]  Generate documentation, client code, and server stubs from OpenAPI specification.